 Nondegree students are those applicants for admission who wish to be enrolled in University courses for credit but who do not intend to pursue an SMU degree program.
 This category of students is normally limited to those who 1) have already earned a college degree, 2) are degree-seeking students in good standing and visiting from another four-year college or university, or 3) are participants in special SMU programs such as the Talented and Gifted, College Experience or concurrent enrollment programs.
-Nondegree students are admitted through the Office of Nondegree Credit Studies and are eligible to register in day and evening classes for which they have satisfied prerequisites.
-Admission through the Office of Nondegree Credit Studies as a nondegree-seeking student does not qualify a student as a degree applicant.
+Nondegree students are admitted through the Nondegree Credit Studies Office and are eligible to register in day and evening classes for which they have satisfied prerequisites.
+Admission through the Nondegree Credit Studies Office as a nondegree-seeking student does not qualify a student as a degree applicant.

-Applications for admission may be obtained by contacting the Department of Lifelong Learning, Office of Nondegree Credit Studies, Southern Methodist University, PO Box 750382, Dallas TX 75275-0382; telephone 214-768-4272; www.smu.edu/education/departments.
+Applications for admission may be obtained by contacting the Nondegree Credit Studies Office (located in the Simmons School of Education and Human Development), Southern Methodist University, PO Box 750382, Dallas TX 75275-0382; phone 214-768-4272; www.smu.edu/education/departments.